Got a query? call us on 07307 413 052 or 01905 888 098

 • Very prunable, so can be kept under control easily

-• Excellent for flower arranging, fresh cut and preserving in glycerine
+• Excellent for floral art and floristry, fresh cut and preserving in glycerine

 Click the dropdown below to view our different sizes & prices.